Revelator’s anti-fraud policy

-- The money is kept in escrow until a timeframe of 24 months or until a claim is received.
+- The money is kept in escrow for a timeframe of 24 months or until a claim is received.

 The royalties will be held in escrow in order to be able to respond in the following situations:

-- We receive claims from DSPs, asking for a refund of the royalties in case any DSPs deems it was generated through unauthorized or fraudulent activity.
-Please note that DSPs contractually have the right to reclaim royalties during a timeframe of 24 months, that is why we need to respect this period as well.
+- We receive claims from DSPs asking for a refund of the royalties in case any DSPs deems it was generated through unauthorized or fraudulent activity.
+(As mentioned above, DSPs have the right to reclaim these royalties during a timeframe of 24 months).

 - We receive claims from legitimate rights holders, claiming the payout of the royalties that have been retained, plus royalties that already have been paid to End Users with claimed unauthorized or fraudulent activity.

 We will initiate takedowns of suspicious content for blocked accounts and all content that is involved in fraudulent issues.

 However, please also note that any content may be marked as suspicious by DSPs at their sole discretion and may be taken down at their discretion.

 Report a copyright violation

 If you would like to notify Revelator regarding a copyright violation or any other legal claim relating to your content, please fill out this form.

 Once we have the information, we will investigate your claim and get back to you as soon as we can.
 We take these claims extremely seriously.